Abhishikaf/smart_documents/README.md

 - The application uses Remix IDE to implement a smart contract.
 This can be run in the online version on their website.
 - The application uses Ganache to simulate an Ethereum payment network.
 You must install Ganache.
 - The application uses Metamask to connect the Ganache test network to the smart contract deployed in Remix IDE.
-- The application uses Remix IDE to implement a smart contract.
-This can be run in the online version on their website.
+You must install Metamask and set up an account.
 - The application requires a Pinata account.
 You will need to acquire a PINATA_API_KEY and PINATA_SECRET_API_KEY.

 ## Usage: